Goopil/laravel-rest-filter/readme.md

 you can also use `Goopil\RestFilter\Contracts\Queryable` which will hook itself in the Eloquent boot process to register the filters.

-# Api rest query syntax
+# query syntax
 ### parameters format
-The parameters support array or string with delimiters. so this is valid
+The parameters support array or string with delimiters.
+so this is valid
 `http://exemple.com/api/v1/users?search[1]=John&search[2]=Tom`
 and this too